AStieva/ResistNanome/README.md

 usage: ./ResistNanomeWrapper.py --inp file.fastq.gz --outdir /path/to/output/folder/ [options]

 -h, --help        Show this help message and exit
--i, --inp         Set the input files, in fastq or fastq.gz format -o, --outdir      Set the output directory, please make sure to input the whole path -p, --prefix      Set the prefix for all output files, default is the name of the input files.
+-i, --inp         Set the input file, in fastq or fastq.gz format, please make sure to input the whole path -o, --outdir      Set the output directory, please make sure to input the whole path -p, --prefix      Set the prefix for all output files, default is the name of the input files.
 This name can't contain 'temp_' as this is used to define temporary data
 -t, --threads     Set the number of threads used, default is maximum available up to 16 threads